wclenhardt/hydroshare/docs/hsaccess-design-doc.md

 ```python
   res.add_edit_user(user)
 ```
 The second has many advantages over the first.
-First, we *cannot* forget to check if the user already has edit permissions because `add_edit_user` does it every time.
-But more importantly, the second helps us integrate HSAccess because it allows us to change what it means to add an editor.
+First, we *cannot* forget to check if the user already has edit permissions because it is/will be the first step of the implmentation of `add_edit_user`.
+But more importantly, the second helps us integrate HSAccess because it provides a single point of truth for what it means to add an editing user, which makes it trivial to expand that definition to include some notion of `HSAccess`.

 Integrating HSAccess essentially involves redefining all of the operations that need to be mirrored, so it would help a lot to refactor the code that performs those operations to all invoke methods that hide the implementation.
 The most important place to start is to remove all uses of the permissions variables: `edit_users`, `edit_groups,` `view_users`, and `view_groups`.
 Replace all manipulations of those variables with methods on the `ResourcePermissionMixin` that provide the same functionality.